 Navy Federal, which primarily serves military personnel and their families, offers this cash back credit card to members of the credit union.

-This card offers unlimited 1.5% cash back on everyday purchases for select members.
+This card offers up to 1.75% unlimited cash back on everyday purchases for select members.
 It carries a $200 welcome bonus.
 And it has the approval of money expert Clark Howard.
 Thanks to the card’s low advertised APR interest rate, Clark thinks it could be reasonable to carry a balance on this card if you had to.

 In this review, we’ll explore the perks of this card, explain how to apply and compare the card to other popular cash back cards on the market.